Why Do I Keep Waking Up at 4 am When I’m Still Tired?

 Key Takeaways

-Repeated waking at the same time can become a learned pattern, where the brain begins to anticipate waking even when the body still needs rest.
+Repeated early waking can train the brain to always wake up at 4AM, even when the body still needs rest.

 Why Waking at 4 am Is So Common